 |Visually challenged/hearing impaired/physically challenged candidates||Up to 10 years||42|

-* – such candidates on completion of assignment (including those whose assignment would complete within one year from 1st August 2019) other than those who have been dismissed or discharged on account of misconduct or inefficiency.
-Also, includes those servicemen who have been released due to physical disability attributable to military service; and also who have been released owing to invalidment.
+* – such candidates on completion of assignment (including those whose assignment would complete within one year from 1st August 2021) other than those who have been dismissed or discharged on account of misconduct or inefficiency.
+Also, includes those servicemen who have been released due to physical disability attributable to military service; and also who have been released owing to invaliding.

 Points to note:-

-- Candidates belonging to SC/ST/OBC who also fall under the category of ex-servicemen/physically or visually challenged/hearing impaired will be eligible for grant of cumulative age-relaxation under both the categories.
+- Candidates belonging to SC/ST/OBC who also fall under the category of ex-servicemen/physically or visually challenged/hearing impaired will be eligible for a grant of cumulative age relaxation under both categories.

-- The term ex-servicemen, is as defined in the Ex-servicemen (Re-employment in Civil Services and Posts) Rules, 1979.
+- The term ex-servicemen are as defined in the Ex-servicemen (Re-employment in Civil Services and Posts) Rules, 1979.